Skip to main content

 Rating: 4.8/5

-Birdeye is a software designed to assist businesses in managing their online reputation.
+Birdeye is a software designed to assist multi-location businesses in managing their online reputation.
 It has tools to oversee your brand's online reviews, listings, referrals, and more, as well as customer survey features for gathering and analyzing feedback.

 Why I picked Birdeye: A core feature in the platform is customer surveys, which can be used to solicit and analyze customer feedback to inform your CX, marketing, and product development strategies.
 Surveys can be templated, automated, added to campaigns, and sent through multiple channels.
 Plus, AI analytics tools help you make sense of the results.